kumboleijo/Songbook/README.md

 1. Use the Songsheet Generator to convert a song from the chordpro file format to html
 2. Copy this file into `src/assets/songs/{ArtistName}/`
-3. You need to register your song in `Data.vue` located in `src/components/` and add it to a songbook
+3. You need to register your song in `Data.vue` located in `src/components/`

 ```javascript
 Example